Thaistg11/Morning-Co./README.md

 # Morning and Co

 ## Introduction
 Morning and Co is a full-stack web application built with React and ASP.NET Core 8, designed to provide an engaging and seamless user experience in a coffee shop environment.
 The platform includes secure authentication with ASP.NET Identity, customizable navigation, dynamic light and dark themes, and integration with external services such as the Google Maps API.
+The backend is designed to expose RESTful APIs that the frontend consumes, emphasizing modularity and scalability.
 The result is a reliable, interactive, and user-friendly system.

 ---